v0.21.0: Dials for tuning Steampipe

 }

-The plugin block
+## The `plugin` block

-All these examples use the new plugin block to set plugin-level options (in .spc files) that you can bind to connections.
-Steampipe will create a separate plugin process for each plugin/connection pair.
+All these examples use the new [plugin block](/docs/reference/config-files/plugin#plugins-and-connections) to set plugin-level options (in `.spc` files) that you can bind to connections.
+Steampipe will create a separate plugin process for each `plugin`/`connection` pair.

-In this example Steampipe creates two plugin processes. aws_high binds to aws_prod_1 and aws_prod_2, sets a 2000MB maximum, and defines no limiters. aws_low binds to aws_dev_1 and aws_dev_2, sets a 500MB limit, and defines an all_requests limiter.
+In this example Steampipe creates two plugin processes. `aws_high` binds to `aws_prod_1` and `aws_prod_2`, sets a 2000MB maximum, and defines no limiters. `aws_low` binds to `aws_dev_1` and `aws_dev_2`, sets a 500MB limit, and defines an `all_requests` limiter.

 plugin "aws_high" {